ozyurtf/gpu-programming/README.md

 Load/store units in the GPU are designed in such a way that they combine multiple memory requests into fewer but larger transactions for efficiency.
 Multiple load/store units operate in parallel to support the many concurrent threads in a GPU.
 Efficent load/store operations are crucial for tasks such as accessing large datasets.
 These load/store operations play a key role in matrix multiplications in neural networks.

+One key point is that we should understand the limitations of optimization and parallelization in computing.
+To achieve significant speedups, we should optimize/parallelize as much of the program as possible and avoid focusing only one part.
+Because the overall speedup of a system is limited by the portion of the system that cannot be improved.

+To predict the maximum speedup for a system, we can use this equation `Execution Time After Improvement = Execution Time Unaffected + Execution Time Affected / Amount of Improvement`